elexis/elexis-target/target/README.md

 ## Versioning System

-2021-03
+The target versioning system is based upon the Eclipse release used (e.g. `2021-03`) and the java version tested for (e.g. `java11`).
+The current target is `2021-03-java11`.

+## Target / P2 site structure

+The target is distributed as a [p2](https://www.eclipse.org/equinox/p2/) repository.
+It is built out of 4 different sources.
+Each of these sources is built into a p2 repository, they are together served as a [composite repository](https://wiki.eclipse.org/Equinox/p2/Composite_Repositories_(new).
+The resulting structure is as follows:

+	compositeArtifacts.xml
+	compositeContent.xml
+	p2.index
+	eclipse-p2/				Contains the Eclipse p2 based artifacts elexis-p2/				Contains the local (i.e. Elexis) artifacts maven-p2/				Contains the Maven based artifacts
+	../justj.11				Contains the Java JRE

 ## How to update the target

-The target is built out of 4 different sources.
-Each of these sources is built into a p2 repository.
-All these repositories are then presented as a composite repository.
+Target development is done within the Eclipse IDE.
+That is, the target is prepared (developed and tested) within the local development environment, and finally uploaded to the server for public usage.

-### Local artifacts
+### p2 repo: Local artifacts

 Located in `bundles` directory.
 Generate a bundle for each project.
 In `info.elexis.target.repo` you find a temporary target to load and update `feature.xml` against.
 Now within your IDE export the feature into